-Liechtenstein fully co-operates with the FATF and implements the Forty FATF Recommendations on Money Laundering as well as the Nine Special Recommendations on Terrorist Financing.
+Liechtenstein fully co-operates with the FATF, through membership in Moneyval, and is committed to implement the FATF Recommendations on Money Laundering and Terrorist Financing.

 Bilateral agreements

 In the framework of strengthened regional cooperation, Liechtenstein has concluded a treaty with its neighbouring countries Switzerland and Austria which entered into force on 1 July 2001 (LGBl.
 2002 No. 122).
 The objective of the treaty is to cooperate regarding mutual security interests, to further develop close cooperation among police and border police, and to counter transboundary threats and international crime effectively by means of a cooperative security system.